docker/docs/single-sign-on/index.md

 After you’ve completed the SSO configuration process in Docker Hub, you can test the configuration when you log into Docker Hub using an incognito browser.
 Login using your domain email address and IdP password.
 You will then get redirected to your identity provider’s login page to authenticate.

-1. Authenticate via email instead of using your Docker ID, and test the login process.
+1. Authenticate through email instead of using your Docker ID, and test the login process.
-2. To authenticate via CLI, your users must have a PAT before you enforce SSO for CLI users.
+2. To authenticate through CLI, your users must have a PAT before you enforce SSO for CLI users.

 ## Enforce SSO in Docker Hub